Settings management

 Client API

-Using RADKit Client, it is also possible to change settings from the REPL or a script using the Client Settings API:
+In RADKit Client, it is possible to change settings from the REPL by assigning

 Environment variables